vijayPK/SpamClassifier/README.md

 # SpamClassifier
-This is spam classifier using Naive Bayes classifiers, a family of classifiers that are based on the popular Bayes’ probability theorem.
-It basicaaly say whether a given message is spam or not.
+This is a spam classifier using Naive Bayes classifiers, a family of classifiers that are based on the popular Bayes’ probability theorem.
+It predict whether a given message is spam or not.
 ###### This <a href="https://medium.com/@iamHarin/spam-classifier-in-12-lines-38744dcdcda8">article</a> explains how this code works.
 ## Requirements